harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/ccm-currency-preferences/currency-preferences.md

     ![](./static/currency-preference-locale.png)

-* If you choose to have currency code instead of currency symbol, contact Harness support.
+* If your preferred currency is not supported for the _en-us_ locale, the currency code will be displayed instead of the currency symbol.
+If you wish to view the currency symbol instead, contact Harness support.

 * For existing budgets and new budgets, you must manually update the **Specify Amount** field with the converted value in the selected currency.
 This is because a **Perspective** may be associated with multiple cloud accounts and therefore cannot be updated automatically.